Asynchronous Approximate Agreement with Quadratic Communication

-In finite paths, the approach above for trees corresponds to binary search; for example, we reduce edge agreement in the path $(0, \dots, 8)$ to edge agreement in $(0, \dots, 4)$ or $(4, \dots, 8)$.
-Binary search does not work for edge agreement in the infinite path $\mathbb{Z}$.
-Fortunately, graded consensus also enables exponential search and its variants.
-In Section \ref{sec_z}, we provide a protocol for edge agreement in $\mathbb{Z}$ that on a high level works as follows (with some complications that we skip over for now due to the parties never actually exactly agreeing on anything).\begin{enumerate} \item First, the parties reach 2-graded consensus on whether they prefer to agree on the left path $(\dots, -1, 0)$ or the right path $\mathbb{N} = (0, 1, \dots)$, with each party preferring $\mathbb{N}$ iff its input is in $\mathbb{N}$.
+Our approach for finite trees above corresponds to binary search when the tree is a path.
+For example, the parties reach edge agreement in the path $(0, \dots, 8)$ by either directly agreeing on $4$, or by reducing the problem to edge agreement in either $(0, \dots 3)$ or $(5, \dots, 8)$.
+Binary search does not support the infinite path $\mathbb{Z}$.
+Fortunately, 2-graded consensus also enables exponential search.
+In Section \ref{sec_z}, we present a protocol for edge agreement in $\mathbb{Z}$ that on a high level works as follows (with some complications that we skip over for now due to our use of 2-graded consensus instead of byzantine agreement).\begin{enumerate} \item First, the parties reach 2-graded consensus on whether they prefer to agree on the left path $(\dots, -1, 0)$ or the right path $\mathbb{N} = (0, 1, \dots)$, with each party preferring $\mathbb{N}$ iff its input is in $\mathbb{N}$.
 Below, we explain what the parties then do if they decide to agree in $\mathbb{N}$.
-Otherwise, they follow the same steps, but with mirrored inputs and outputs. \item The parties run exponential search with the phases $k = 0, 1, \dots$; where in each phase $k$ they reach 2-graded consensus on if they have inputs in the left path $(2^k - 1, \dots, 2^{k+1} - 1)$ or the right path $(2^{k+1}, \dots)$.
+Otherwise, they follow the same steps, but with mirrored \mbox{(sign-flipped) inputs and outputs.} \item The parties run exponential search with the phases $k = 0, 1, \dots$; where in each phase $k$ they reach 2-graded consensus on if they have inputs in the left path $(2^k - 1, \dots, 2^{k+1} - 1)$ or the right path $(2^{k+1}, \dots)$.
 If they decide on the left path, then they reach edge agreement in it using our protocol for edge agreement in finite trees.
-Else, if they decide on the right path, they increment the \mbox{phase counter $k$ and continue exponential search.} \item Instead of directly using exponential search for edge agreement in $\mathbb{N}$, we take inspiration from \cite{bentley76}, and design a two-stage protocol that is asymptotically twice as round-efficient.
+Otherwise, if they decide on the right path, then they increment the \mbox{phase counter $k$ and continue exponential search.} \item Instead of directly using exponential search for edge agreement in $\mathbb{N}$, we take inspiration from \cite{bentley76}, and design a two-stage protocol that is asymptotically twice as round-efficient.
 Roughly speaking, the parties run the protocol we described above based on exponential search to approximately agree on some $k$ such that the path $(2^k - 1, \dots, 2^{k+1} - 1)$ contains safe output values w.r.t\ convex validity, and then they reach edge agreement in this path. \end{enumerate}